Pennzoil 250 - Qualifying Rules Nascar O'Reilly Auto Parts Series

 - Qualifying is held on Friday, the day before the race.

-- The grid is two cars wide.
+- The grid is two cars wide and they run clockwise.

 - Qualifying is broken down into three segments: